 Photographs and images of pupils are only stored on the school's agreed secure networks which include some cloud based services.
-Rights of access to stored images are restricted to approved staff as determined by Mrs Leslie.
+Rights of access to stored images are restricted to approved staff as determined by the head teacher.
 Staff and pupils may have temporary access to photographs taken during a class session, but these will be transferred/deleted promptly.